 David Cutler, Director

-Prior to working at the Baring Foundation, David led the Carnegie UK Trust’s initiative on young people and decision making and the DIVERT Trust, the national charity for the prevention of youth crime, which specialised in mentoring programmes for young people at risk .
+Prior to working at the Baring Foundation, David led the Carnegie UK Trust’s initiative on young people and decision making and the DIVERT Trust, the national charity for the prevention of youth crime, which specialised in mentoring programmes for young people at risk.
 He also ran the Community Safety Unit for a London Borough which undertook pioneering work on hate crime and domestic violence and began his career working on racial equality.
-He is currently a trustee of the Equalities and Diversity Forum.
-He has also been Vice Chair of Amnesty International and the British Institute for Human Rights and a Non-Executive Director of a London Primary Care Trust and the Commission for the Compact which oversaw Government – Voluntary Sector relations.
+He is currently a trustee of the Equalities and Diversity Forum and Peace Direct.
+He was also a founding non-executive director of the Commission for the Compact which oversaw Government/Voluntary Sector relations.

 David Sampson, Deputy Director